translationexchange/tml-java-j2ee-samples-welp/README.md

 $ git clone https://github.com/tr8n/tr8n_samples_welp_j2ee.git
 ```

-Open the project in Eclipse using maven plugin and run the web application.
+Import the project into Eclipse using the Maven plugin and run the web application.

 Where can I get more information?